• March 20-22, 2026

 Harassment Policy

-Zenkaikon is dedicated to providing a friendly, safe, and welcoming experience for everyone.
-Harassment of any kind, including, but not limited to: verbal or physical assault, deliberate intimidation, stalking, or unwelcome physical attentions, will not be tolerated.
+Harassment of any kind, including, but not limited to: verbal or physical assault, deliberate intimidation, stalking, or unwelcome physical or online attention, will not be tolerated.
 If someone tells you “no” or to leave them alone, your business with them is done.
-If you continue to attempt to have contact with that person, you may be removed from the premises.
+If you continue to attempt to have contact with that person, you may be removed from the premises or from our online spaces.

 Our harassment policy applies to everyone – including but not limited to Zenkaikon standard and VIP members, staff, volunteers, contractors, guests, panelists, vendors, and artists.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please notify a member of Zenkaikon Staff immediately so that they may address it.
-Zenkaikon Staff can be identified by their blue “Zenkaikon Staff ” T-shirts and “STAFF” ribbons on their badges.
+Members of Zenkaikon Staff can be identified by their red Zenkaikon Staff badges.
 If you feel our staff has not been able to meet your needs, or if you have further concerns, please Page a Chair.

 Page a Chair Program